CAST-Extend/com.castsoftware.aip.datamart/README.md

 All logs and intermediate output files are stored in the container's ```outputdir``` directory.

-To persist these files on the host system, map the directory using the -v option:
+It it recommended to persist these files on the host system.

+You can map the ```outputdir``` directory on the host file system with the -v option:

 ```
 $ chmod -R 777 ./datamart